colbyn/colbyn/README.md

 Most of the flourishment from the Haskell community could not have been predicated upfront, but they chose their constraints wisely, and so the project converged towards a very desirable outcome without any upfront idea of what would come of it.

-Additionally: LLMs like ChatGPT should make it plainly obvious that optimal convergence matters more than a mere upfront definition of a system.
+**Additionally:** LLMs like ChatGPT should make it plainly obvious that optimal convergence matters more than a mere upfront definition of a system.
 In my mind, business models are no different, what matters more are optional constraints such that a complex system can converge towards a desirable outcome.

+## In Closing

 Also, as every Haskell zealot knows all too well when it comes to research: **avoid success at all costs!** Or in other words don't chase success.